WinterSchool2026/ch13-global-ecosystem-hybrid-parameterization/README.md

 4. Identify the key factors and controls that influence the generalization of parameters in hybrid models, and develop strategies to overcome limitations in parameter generalization.

 ## Two valid tasks
 1. Develop a hybrid model that learns the parameters of a light use efficiency model of GPP, and evaluate its performance in predicting GPP across different locations and time scales using a global open dataset.
 Explore different combinitions of static covariates (e.g., plant functional types, soil properties) to improve the generalizability of the model.
-Examples could be found in [Task01_LUE_inversion_XuShan.ipynb](https://colab.research.google.com/drive/1swNUrN8pFUErDJXaNIaeJ8RtF454j9ny#scrollTo=39231d4c).
+Examples could be found in and [Task_Parameter.ipynb](https://colab.research.google.com/github/AI4PEX/SindbadTutorials.jl/blob/ai4pex_winter_school_clean/tutorials/hybrid_inversion_Parameter/Task_Parameter.ipynb).
 2. Develop a hybrid model that learns the sensitivity of GPP to air temperature, and evaluate its performance in predicting GPP across different locations and time scales using a global open dataset.
 Explore different ML architectures (e.g., feedforward neural networks, recurrent neural networks) to improve the generalizability of the model.
+Examples could be found in [Step02_implement_ml_model.ipynb](https://colab.research.google.com/github/AI4PEX/SindbadTutorials.jl/blob/ai4pex_winter_school_clean/tutorials/hybrid_inversion_Process/Step02_implement_ml_model.ipynb).

 ## Getting the repo